 - The rodent doesn’t enter proper hibernation but a state called torpor.
 During torpor, the chipmunk’s heart rate can drop to four beats a minute.
 Normally, its heart rate is 350 beats a minute.
 Its body temperature also plunges from about 94 degrees to 40 degrees Fahrenheit.

 The eastern chipmunk belongs to the Animalia kingdom, the Chordata phylum, and the Sciuridae family to which most squirrels belong.
 Its scientific name is Tamias striatus.
 Tamias is Greek for “steward” and striatus is Latin for “striped.”
 The Tamias part probably refers to the chipmunk’s penchant for caching seeds to eat during the winter.
+The eastern chipmunk is the only living member of the chipmunk genus Tamaias.
 There are 11 subspecies, and they are:

 - Tamias striatus doorsiensis